radkum/ps-parser/README.md

 ## Future plans

 - add "scopes" to evaluation
+- replace panic with some message?
-- eval "if" and "switch" statements
+- eval "switch" statements
 - eval "function" and "script_block" statements
 - parse "enum" and "class" statements